 If you’ve noticed my blog posts have been slightly sparse lately, it’s because I’VE MOVED!
-Yep, we moved from our home of 15 years and bought another in Loveland, Colorado.
+Yep, we moved from our home of 15 years and bought another.
 (Selling and buying a home and running a business at the same time is more stressful than you can imagine—first time I’d done it.)

 We’ve been in our home almost 3 weeks now, and today I

 completely* organized my closet. (*a work in progress) It’s a closet evolution, because I’ve gone from a small, square walk-in closet to a large walk-in closet.

 Now that I have the space, I’ve decided to keep all of my clothes in this closet instead of separating off-season clothing.
 It’s not normally advisable to keep everything together if closet space is tight, but it doesn’t make sense to lug clothes back and forth from different bedroom closets when I now have plenty of space.

 I have; however, devised an “all clothes in one closet organizing system.”
 I know—it sounds fancy, right?
 Wish it were something I could patent, but really it’s pretty simple.
 And by the way, this is only my system for the clothes.
 The shoes, handbags, and miscellaneous things will benefit from a trip to the Container Store.

 Here are my “wardrobe organization rules”:

 ♠ The seasons are separated with the current season in the front.
 This means when the seasons change, I’ll rotate the clothes.
 At that time, I’ll edit the closet.